Ligamentum flavum hypertrophy overview

 Laser Spine Institute treatment options

 We offer several types of minimally invasive decompression and minimally invasive stabilization that can treat ligamentum flavum hypertrophy.
-Our minimally invasive procedures have earned a 98 percent patient recommendation rate and a 97 percent patient satisfaction rate.
+Our outpatient procedures have earned a patient recommendation score of 97 out of 100 and a patient satisfaction score of 96.^

 Considering surgery can be difficult and somewhat daunting.
 Our procedures alleviate some of the uncertainty you may be experiencing by offering safer and effective treatment options compared to traditional open back surgery.^ If you are considering surgery, reach out Laser Spine Institute to learn how a minimally invasive laminotomy procedure may be able to help you find relief from neck or back pain.